What Actually Happens if You Give Yourself a Tapeworm to Lose Weight?

 Cysticercosis is just an absolute nightmare—that’s when immature tapeworms infect the tissue of parts of your body other than your digestive tract.
 Often, they get into your brain and forming cysts.
 That can cause seizures, eye damage, cognitive defects and fluid around your brain, Flisser said.

-Giving oneself diarrhoea to lose weight is a symptom of an eating disorder, and doing so can be deadly.
-Googling it took me to some very unsettling messageboards where I found that one way people accomplish this is by eating a bunch of probiotic sour milk products like Activia, since they’re full of bacteria.
+Giving oneself diarrhea to lose weight is a symptom of an eating disorder, and doing so can be deadly.
+Googling it took me to some very unsettling messageboards where I found that one way people accomplish this is by eating a bunch of probiotic sour milk products like Activia since they’re full of bacteria.

 Follow Mike Pearl on Twitter.